-Smoking is not permitted inside either Law Center buildings except in private offices and during final examinations in designated smoking rooms.
+Smoking is not permitted inside either Law Center buildings except in private offices.

-Note: The policies reproduced in the remaining pages of this catalog are the policies of Louisiana State University and A & M. They also apply to the Baton Rouge Campus of LSU A & M. They also apply to the Paul M. Hebert Law Center, except to the extent that they are incompatible with the autonomous status of the Law Center.
+Note: The policies reproduced in the remaining pages of this catalog are the policies of Louisiana State University and A & M. They also apply to the Baton Rouge Campus of LSUA & M. They also apply to the Paul M. Hebert Law Center, except to the extent that they are incompatible with the autonomous status of the Law Center.
 See Policy Statements at website: http://appl003.ocs.lsu.edu/ups.nsf